 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-The last couple of years have been a difficult time for the banks.
-Things like the foreign exchange rigging scandals, and the PPI mis-selling rulings, have shattered the faith of the general public when it comes to personal banking services.
+The last few years have been difficult for many of the banks; things like the foreign exchange rigging scandals and the PPI mis-selling has shattered the faith of the general public when it comes to personal banking services.

-The banks have been forced to pay back mis-sold PPI payments to consumers.
+The banks are being forced to pay back mis-sold PPI payments to consumers.
 In some cases, particularly those who had high-value loans, the PPI was worth thousands of pounds.

 For more on PPI, please check out the following link – https://en.wikipedia.org/wiki/Payment_protection_insurance